 Identification of primary causative agents

 Stress management in the workplace calls for a joint report on the primary causative agents.
 Usually, human resource focuses on finding out why an employee is distressed.
-Just like in a hospital, it is vital for the human resource to decipher this point before exploring the options for treatment.
+Just like in a hospital, human resource needs to decipher this point before exploring the options for treatment.
 When the factor is identified, depending on how related to work it is, treatment is administered.
 These causative agents must offer insight on how to manage stress effectively.

 Management of standards